 Poison Control Centers national hotline phone number, 1(800)222-1222, right away.

 Tips to Reduce Your Child's Chances of Pesticide Poisoning:

 Reducing your child’s exposure to pesticides is not difficult, so start today!

-- Wash and scrub fruits and veggies with water.
-This will reduce any pesticide residue remaining on the surface, advises the U.S. Environmental Protection Agency
+Wash and scrub fruits and veggies under running water.
+This can help reduce any traces of pesticides that remain on the surface, advises the U.S. Environmental Protection Agency

 Do not use lindane on children.
-Talk with your child's pediatrician about lice control without pesticides.
-Do not use lindane on children.
+Talk with your child's pediatrician about head lice control without pesticides.